 When I was younger, my mum enjoyed asking us philosophical and unanswerable questions.
-The old classic, if a tree falls in the forest and no one is around to hear it, does it make a sound, was a favourite.
-Her other favourite, which always stumped me was, how do we know that what I call the colour blue and what you call the colour blue are the same colour??
-It seemed such a complex question, incorporating anatomy, perception, semantics and nature versus nurture.
+If a tree falls in the forest and no one is around to hear it, does it make a sound?
+This was a favourite.
+Her other favourite, which always stumped me was, how do we know that what I call the colour blue and what you call the colour blue are the same colour?
+It seemed such a complex question.
+Incorporating anatomy, perception, semantics and nature versus nurture.
 It never occurred to me at the time that colour may actually be a question of culture.
-Having spent time in Japan, I now know that colour is not necessarily a fixed concept and culture determines the way in which we categorise and contextualise colour.
+Having spent time in Japan, I now know that colour is not necessarily a fixed concept.
+Also, that culture determines the way in which we categorise and contextualise colour.

 When I started Japanese classes and my teacher was teaching directions, we started talking about traffic lights.
 She mentioned the blue traffic light.
 I was a little puzzled.
-I had recently been in Japan, and knew the traffic lights in Japan are the same as traffic lights in Australia, and the “go” light is definitely green.
+Having recently been in Japan, I knew the traffic lights in Japan are the same as traffic lights in Australia.
+The “go” light is definitely green.
 I asked her why she had called it blue.
-She explained that many green things in Japan were referred to as 青 (ao) blue, such as “blue apples” and even the term “he is green behind the ears” is translated in Japanese as he is blue (immature).
+She explained that many green things in Japan were referred to as 青 (ao) blue.
+Things such as “blue apples” and “blue traffic lights”.
+Even the term “he is green behind the ears” is translated in Japanese as he is blue (immature).
 This was a little perplexing.
 I was pretty sure that an entire nation could not be colour blind.

-After some confusion, then some reading and some discussion with Japanese friends, it has become apparent that colour is culturally subjective.
+After some confusion, I did some reading.
+This was followed by some discussion with Japanese friends.
+It has become apparent that colour is culturally subjective.
 For many hundreds of years there was no name or designation for the colour green.
-Of course, the trees, the plants, the ocean (sometimes) and many other things were green, as they are still, however green was considered a shade of blue.
+Of course, the trees, the plants, the ocean (sometimes) and many other things were green.
+As they are still.
+However, green was considered a shade of blue.
 It was not until the Heian Period (794-1185) that the name 緑 (みどり) midori started to be used for green.
-However, it was, at this time, still considered a shade of blue, and remained thus until the Second World War.
+At that time it was still considered a shade of blue.
+It remained thus until the Second World War.
 After the war, green or midori, started to be taught as a seperate colour in elementary school.
 I must say that in my experience in Japan, a lot of young people actually call green グリーン (guri-n), not midori.

-Given that blue is my favourite colour, I do wish Granny Smith apples were a lovely shade of blue, rather than green.
+Given that blue is my favourite colour, I do wish Granny Smith apples were a lovely shade of blue.
+Rather than green.
 It would aesthetically please me beyond comprehension.
 As I have mentioned in previous blogs, I love the understanding of the complex cultural differences that are discoverable through learning another language.
-Not only do such experiences challenge your preconceived or assumed ideas, they allow for multiple layers of connection and understanding over a myriad of topics and allow a better understanding of yourself through learning about someone else.
+Not only do such experiences challenge your preconceived or assumed ideas.
+They also allow for multiple layers of connection and understanding over a myriad of topics and allow a better understanding of yourself through learning about someone else.

 Photo credit: https://www.pinterest.com.au/pin/128352658117932744/